phetsims/fourier-making-waves/doc/implementation-notes.md

 Additional terminology:

-_Domain_ refers to the independent variables in the equations that drive the model.
+_Domain_ refers to the independent variable(s) in the equations that drive the model.
 The domains in this sim are ' space', 'time', and 'space & time'.
 See also [Domain.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/Domain.js).